Value Creation Diagnostic

 The convergence of several forces makes 2026 a pivotal year for operational efficiency in PE:

-- AI maturity has crossed the threshold.
-GenAI and LLM tools are now production-ready for enterprise workflows.
-The question isn't whether to adopt—it's how fast you can deploy.
+• AI maturity has crossed the threshold.
+GenAI and LLM tools are now viable for many enterprise workflow patterns.
+The question is not whether to adopt every tool—it is where automation can strengthen a real operating process.

-- The cost of inaction is compounding.
-With 32,000 companies and $3.8T in unrealized value sitting in portfolios, every quarter of operational status quo is a quarter of lost returns.
+• The cost of inaction is compounding.
+With 32,000 companies and $3.8T in unrealized value sitting in portfolios, every quarter of operational status quo makes the exit path harder.
 Hold periods are already at seven years.
-You can't afford to wait.
+The execution clock matters.

 The Operational Alpha Engine